qxuken/TO-DO-test-task/README.md

 # TO-DO test task app

-You are suggested to implement a simple to-do application using express, webpacker, React + Redux.
+You are suggested to implement a simple to-do application using express, webpack, React + Redux.
 Expected technologies used are: ES6, CSS (with any pre/post processors).

 ## Layout design